lucifer1004/DocumenterTypst.jl/docs/src/manual/configuration.md

 ### `pages::Vector`

 Document structure.
-Converted to table of contents.
+Converted to table of contents and sections.

 ```julia
 makedocs(